plops/cl-py-generator/example/103_co2_sensor/README.md

     (platformio.ini) where you can setup different environments with specific options (platform type, firmware uploading settings, pre-built framework, build flags and many more).
+ - PlatformIO is written in pure Python and doesn't depend on any additional libraries/tools from an operation system.